DarraghReid/dara-MS1/README.md

         Of course, classes, labels and ids were changed to suite the site.
         There is also more content in my carousel, and so more code had to be added.
         For this reason, the radio buttons were given a common class to be addressed in style.css to reduce code clutter.

+        Much effort was put in to centering, containing, and maintaining the aspect ratio of each of the images at different screen sizes.

     * A call to action button is also featured on the Home Page.
     When clicked, the user is brought to the video section of the site where they can listen to the artist's music.